publicissapient-france/XKE-ReactNativeBattle-Android/README.md

 # Initial configuration

-This project is already configured with following dependencies:
+This project is already configured with following dependencies, you can go to their websites to get to know how to use them:

 - [Retrofit](http://square.github.io/retrofit/): http client
 - [Moshi](https://github.com/square/moshi): JSON library